 - Help patients develop and strengthen the muscles needed for swallowing

-- Counsel patients and their families on ways to cope with their disorders
+- Counsel patients and their families on ways to cope with their speech and communication challenges

-SLPs use specialized tools and techniques to help patients recover or repair their communication capabilities.
+SLPs use specialized tools and techniques to help patients recover or improve their communication capabilities.

 FAQs About How to Become a Speech Therapist